bowser-js/bowser/README.md

   * WebOS native browser as `webos`[`webkit`]
   * Amazon Kindle browser as `silk`[`webkit`]

+For all detected browsers the browser version is set in the `version` field.

 Flags set for detected mobile Operating Systems
 -----